OBOAcademy/obook/docs/pathways/ontology-contributor.md

  - an overview of the organization of GitHub
  - an introduction to Markdown (the simple markup language used in GitHub to do format text, like **bold** or _italics_)
  - types of content that can be added to GitHub (e.g. you can attach a screenshot to an issue)
-1. [Intro to managing and tracking issues in GitHub](https://oboacademy.github.io/obook/tutorial/github-issues/). _This tutorial will walk you through creating issues about an ontology in GitHub._
+1. [Intro to managing and tracking issues in GitHub](https://oboacademy.github.io/obook/tutorial/github-issues/). _This tutorial walks you through creating issues in GitHub._

 ## Using Ontologies and Ontology Terms